India or Bharat? The row over country’s name explained

 The official name for the country is mentioned in the Indian Constitution as “India, that is Bharat” that “shall be a Union of states”.
 The Indian Constitution was written and made public in 1951 and the issue had been heavily debated after India gained independence as well, in 1947.

 Nehru, also a historian, had said in his book, Discovery of India: “Often, as I wandered from meeting to meeting, I spoke to my audiences of this India of ours, of Hindustan and of Bharata, the old Sanskrit name derived from the mythical founders of the race.”
-He had mentioned the three most popular names – Hindustan, India and Bharat – with their own roots to the geographical and historical relevance of the country.
+He had mentioned the three most popular names – Hindustan, India and Bharat – with their own roots, geographical and historical relevance to the country.

 Where do the names India and Bharat come from?